Loving Our Neighbors

-A few years ago I noticed that my secure, middle-class life was completely separate from the lives of my neighbors, just a few miles away, who live in poverty.
-Since I know that Jesus loves all of us, I looked for ways to get outside my middle-class bubble.
+Sometimes I feel like I’m living in a bubble.
+My secure, middle-class life can feel completely separate from the lives of my neighbors, just a few miles away, who struggle with the unpredictability and chaos of poverty.
+Believing that our lives are more connected than I can see, and trusting that Jesus loves all of us, I look for ways to get outside my middle-class bubble.
 The relationships I’ve found are a blessing to me.

 We love Jesus and we long to help others, but how do we truly help?

-Below are descriptions of two classes that can equip church members for ministry alongside people living in poverty.
+Below are descriptions of two classes that can equip us to come alongside people living in poverty with humility and compassion.
 If this resonates with you, please join us for an upcoming session or contact me for more information.

 – Susan Squires